 We also got into L.A. traffic every morning at 6:00am, 7:00am and 8:00am and drove to L.A.
 Air Force base.
 We drove there from Venice Beach, from Manhattan Beach, from El Segundo.

 We got back into the car and drove in L.A. traffic at 5:00pm, 6:00pm and 7:00pm.
 We drove from the base to potential places we would live.
 We even drove to downtown L.A. at 7:00pm on a Friday night.
 Jeremy handled the traffic like a pro – weaving in and out all the lanes.
 Reading the traffic like he was reading a book.

 We stopped and drank coffee at some of my favorite places.

-We had so many different kinds of food I thought Beau might be getting on the plane without me:
+We had so many different kinds of food I thought Jeremy might be getting on the plane without me:

 We fell in love with the culture, the beauty, the pace.
 Then we came home.
 I called a friend to tell her all about it and she said something I didn’t realize,

 She was right.
 While I know there are a lot of people who have told us all the hard things we’ll encounter in L.A., Beau and I saw past those things to a lot that is beautiful there.
 And while we know there will be hard things in L.A.
 I am reminded that there have been difficult, uncomfortable things everywhere we’ve lived.
 All of them different kinds of hard and all of them bursting with different kinds of beauty.